dstoeckm/terraform-provider-tetration/docs/resources/tag.md

 page_title: "tetration_tag Resource - terraform-provider-ciscosecureworkload"
 subcategory: "label and annotations"
 description: |-
-  "label and annotation will be used to add more meta data to Cisco Secure Workload"
+  label and annotation will be used to add more meta data to Cisco Secure Workload
 ---

 # tetration_tag (Resource)